mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

 The challange with this project is that some sections, buttons, message placeholders are shared between different sections.
 For example:
 the header and footer are visible on all sections -> product catalog, shopping cart, etc.
 The 3 buttons ADD TO CART, Add to Wishlist, Add to Compare are visible on products catalogue as well as on product details pages.
+That is why all common items are grouped in one class.
+All items from header and footer sections and the search box, are grouped in Navigations.js file.